mikifarkas/sec-edgar-loan-contracts/README.md

 The code builds on the work of [Li, Neamtiu and Tu (2024): "Do Firms Withhold Loan Covenant Details?"
 The Accounting Review](https://doi.org/10.2308/TAR-2020-0445).
 In particular, it implements what they refer to as "first step" and "second step" methods in identifying loan contracts.

 # Usage

+Customizing this repository would allow the user to identify loan contracts to a desired degree of confidence and then search for phrases and dates within them (or to more generally process their contents).

 The [test_filings](https://github.com/mikifarkas/sec-edgar-loan-contracts/tree/master/test_filings) folder contains 200 8-K filings for testing purposes.